-The Group remain cautious in view of another challenging year with the Board foresees the Group's operational results for the financial year 2017 to be satisfactory.
-The revenue generation will mainly come from the construction contracts relating to property development projects and infrastructure projects.
+The Group remains cautious in view of another challenging year with the Board foresees the Group's operational results for the financial year 2018 will be satisfactory.
+The revenue generation will mainly come from the construction contracts of property development projects with significant effort be given to secure new construction jobs to improve the order book.

-The Group's revenue will be mainly derived from construction of private residential homes at D'Kayangan, Bukit Bandaraya Shah Alam and other residential property development projects.
-The ongoing construction of mixed commercial at Basco Avenue, Ipoh also contributes to the Group's revenue.
+The prime contributors to Group's revenue were the construction of two (2) buildings in Ipoh for the Companies Commission of Malaysia or Suruhanjaya Syarikat Malaysia and Lembaga Air Perak and also new phases of private residential homes at D'Kayangan, Bukit Bandaraya Shah Alam and other residential property development projects.
+The ongoing construction of mixed commercial and residential at Bandar Setia Alam and Basco Avenue, Ipoh also contribute to the Group's revenue.